ElementAI/itsim/sphinx/source/networks.rst

 ===================

-In ITsim, a *network* is the composition of two discrete components: a set of ``Link`` instances, which represent a logical medium binding together a set of nodes, so that they may communicate over an intended IP network; and a ``Router`` instance, a node that articulates packet forwarding between connected routers, as well as other modern networking services.
+In ITsim, a *network* is the composition of two discrete components: a set of :py:class:`~itsim.network.link.Link` instances, which represent a logical medium binding together a set of nodes, so that they may communicate over an intended IP network; and a :py:class:`~itsim.node.router.Router` instance, a node that articulates packet forwarding between connected routers, as well as other modern networking services.
 The following sections illustrate how to set up increasingly complex networks, given that such network constructions can in turn be themselves thus composed.

 Prelude: the Internet